River Song: Reception

 Whilst critical of the typical characterisation of British female science fiction characters, The Guardians Krystina Nellis singles out River Song alongside Torchwoods Gwen Cooper (Eve Myles) as positive depictions of strong female characters, stating: "It'd be difficult to find two superwomen in less need of a man to save them."
 For her role as River Song in the 2011 series of Doctor Who, Alex Kingston won the Best Actress prize at the 2012 SFX magazine Awards.
 In a 2012 poll conducted by SFX magazine to find the 100 sexiest female characters in science fiction and fantasy, River was voted number 22.
-She was also included in AfterEllen.com's Top 50 Favorite Female TV Characters, at number 44.
+She was also included in AfterEllens Top 50 Favorite Female TV Characters, at number 44.
 Character Options have also released official toys based on River Song as part of their Doctor Who range.
-Upon being notified of her own action figure, Kingston stated she did not "quite believe it" as "you don't get that on ER."
+Upon being notified of the existence of a River Song action figure, Kingston stated she did not "quite believe it" as "you don't get that on ER."

 Conversely, Emmet Asher-Perrin of Tor.com felt that River's character had an existence that revolves around the Doctor, criticising the character as having "no ambitions of her own, no purpose", and felt that River's subsequent characterization throughout Smith's tenure "diminishes River, makes her so much less than she seemed in the beginning, an adventurer with her own plans and dreams, someone who the Doctor had to respect and acquiesce to on occasion."
 Princess Weekes from The Mary Sue had mixed feelings about River's personality and criticized how "River's entire existence literally revolves around the Doctor".
 However, she called her one of the "great modern Mary Sue-type characters, and I wouldn't have it any other way."